SoftwareONE-SAP/live-sql/README.md

 [Source](https://dev.mysql.com/doc/refman/5.0/en/binary-log.html)

-In the case of LiveSql, were actually just eaves dropping on the binlog events, which enables us to produce event's for the follwoing:
+In the case of LiveSql, were actually just eavesdropping on the binlog events, which enables us to produce event's for the follwoing:

 - Insert statements.
 - Update statements.